Sel Roti | Crispy Fried Sweet Bread From Sikkim

 What is Sel Roti?

-This mildly sweet bread is made with rice and few spices.
-Also some sort of fat (I used ghee) is added to the batter and then is poured by hand into hot oil and deep fried until golden brown and crispy.
+This mildly sweet bread is made with rice and a few spices.
+Also, some sort of fat (I used ghee) is added to the batter and then is poured by hand into hot oil and deep-fried until golden brown and crispy.

-The shape was more like a flower rather than a nice even circle.
-Then I just used a deep ladle to pour the batter and as I was making more, towards the end, I was able to get sort of good shape.
+The shape was more like a flower rather than a nice, even circle.
+Then I just used a deep ladle to pour the batter, and as I was making more, towards the end, I was able to get a sort of good shape.

 Preparation time - 10 minutes plus overnight to soak the rice